-Prior to the Spin-Off, Hertz Holdings will undertake a series of internal reorganization transactions (sometimes referred to herein as the "internal reorganization") so that New Hertz will hold the entities associated with Hertz Holdings' global car rental business, including Hertz, and HERC Holdings will hold the entities associated with Hertz Holdings' global car rental business, including the target and the spin-Off, it is expected that HERC, which is to be a wholly owned subsidiary of HERC Holdings following the Spin-Off, will transfer to Hertz and its subsidiaries approximately \$[] billion.
+Prior to the Spin-Off, Hertz Holdings will undertake a series of internal reorganization transactions (sometimes referred to herein as the "internal reorganization") so that New Hertz will hold the entities associated with Hertz Holdings' global car rental business, including Hertz, and HERC Holdings will hold the entities associated with Hertz Holdings' global equipment rental business, including HERC.
+In addition to this internal reorganization and in connection with the Spin-Off, it is expected that HERC, which is to be a wholly owned subsidiary of HERC Holdings following the Spin-Off, will transfer to Hertz and its subsidiaries approximately \$[] billion.
 To fund, among other things, such transfers and in connection with the Spin-Off, HERC expects to enter into appropriate financing arrangements.
 In this information statement, we refer to these transactions as the "related financing transactions."